We are responsible for managing 43 cemeteries and churchyards, including a number of Edinburgh's historic burial grounds

 If you do want to mark a grave with a headstone, this can be done at any time.
 There is no need to wait a period of time for the ground to settle.

 Any memorial erected on a grave must be constructed and erected by a memorial mason approved to work in our cemeteries.
-You can get a list of registered masons from Mortonhall Crematorium.
+Email Bereavement Services for a list of registered masons. from Mortonhall Crematorium.

 Memorials must be made from natural stone and should not contain